 No bio available.

-Anthony J. Jacob is a Partner at Hinshaw & Culbertson LLP in Chicago, where he focuses his practice on business law, banking and commercial finance law, real estate law, and election law.
+Anthony J. Jacob is a Partner with Hinshaw & Culbertson LLP, in Chicago, where he focuses his practice on business law, banking and commercial finance law, real estate law, and election law.
 Mr. Jacob is a board member at the Institute of Illinois Business Law at Chicago-Kent College of Law, is an investment committee member of board of trustees at The John Marshall Law School, and has previously chaired the Business and Securities Law Section Council of the Illinois State Bar Association.
 Mr. Jacob earned his B.A. from Northern Illinois University and both his LL.M. and J.D. from The John Marshall Law School, where he was Student Publications Editor of The John Marshall Law Review and a member of the moot court team.